mn519019/Ricky-Yang/README.md

-# 🧑‍💻 Rick-Yang Daily IT Perks 🧑‍💻
+# 🧑‍💻 Rick Yang Daily IT Perks 🧑‍💻

 - This repository is to share my IT knowledge and improve my future career.
 - I believe this will help me stay up-to-date in the IT field.